kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Ignore them, take right door, left door, left door
 - Loot droid for Data Module
   - There is a small chance you could be stunned here; if so, just use medpacs and/or your Echani Shield to tank the damage
+  - You have one extra use of your Echani Shield to use wherever; use it here if you have to!
 - Return to security, Force Jump to secretary, and exit the base
   - ***Optional:** Use Flurry to kill a War Droid before leaving*
     - This removes any reliance on random Sand People kills with Force Jump to reach level 9 on Korriban
 - Get arrested and first trial: 1 ...
 1,1,1,1,1,3,1 ...
 1,1,1
 - Run through West Central to East Central
 - Talk to Roland Wann
-- *Party: Add Juhani and Zaalbar*
-- *Force: Cast Force Valor* just before you...
 - Take submersible underwater

 ### Hrakert Rift

 - Mercenary accosts you
 - Loot equipment pack in first hallway for credits and a Thermal Detonator
-- Take first two right turns, then go straight through several doors
+- Take first door on the right
-  - Damage the first patrol droid with a Force Jump
+- Damage the first two patrol droids with a Force Jump
-  - Juhani and Zaalbar should finish off that one and hopefully kill the second before you reach the airlock
+  - We don't want to kill them yet, as we'd like to Force Jump back to them when we return
+- Take the door next to the second patrol droid, then go straight through several doors
 - Get Environment Suit from floor
 - Loot footlocker in next room for Sonic Emitter
 - Use the airlock to exit to the underwater section
-- `Auto-Level to 7` to trigger [Auto-Level Attributes](<../Techniques/Glitchless Tricks#auto-level-attributes>)
+- Check your remaining XP by hovering over your character portrait
+  - If it's 1050 XP, you'll want to kill an extra Firaxan Shark (see below)
+  - If it's 600 XP or less, you'll need Valor to pass the Scientist Persuade check (see below)
 - Survivor accosts you and then doesn't survive
 - Underwater walk (use Emitter to kill Firaxan sharks)
   - ***When using the Emitter to kill Firaxan sharks, it is faster to go into the inventory menu, use the Sonic Emitter there, and exit the menu; this skips the animation of the Sonic Emitter***
+  - If you need to kill an extra shark, walk near the glass on the left when you kill the second shark to also kill the shark behind the glass at the same time
 - Reenter station through lefthand door
 - *Force: Cast Burst of Speed*
 - Loot footlocker ahead for Computer Spikes (+4; 4 Spikes)
-- *Force: Cast Force Valor*
+- ***Conditional:** Force: Cast Force Valor* only if you're already Level 7
-  - This is required to guarantee passing the following Persuade check (50% chance without)
+  - This is required to guarantee passing the following Persuade check *only* if you're Level 7 (50% chance without)
+  - If you're still level 6, you automatically pass the Persuade check without needing Valor
 - Convince scientists to lower force field:
   - Click force field to speak with scientists
   - Immediately use the force field again to Persuade them to lower it
     - It helps to mash default action during the first conversation
 - Loot footlocker in corner of next room for more Computer Spikes (+2; 6 Spikes)
 - Exit to underwater section
+- Kill the last two Firaxan Sharks
+- `Auto-Level to 7` to trigger [Auto-Level Attributes](<../Techniques/Glitchless Tricks#auto-level-attributes>)
 - Hack kolto control: 1,2,4,2,5,4,5,2,5
 - Star Map: Manaan
 - Reenter station through righthand door
-- Run/Force Jump to submersible
+- Force Jump to first droid
-  - Try to ensure the last patrol droid is killed by using Flurry on it once as you pass by
-  - Juhani and Zaalbar should be able to finish it off before you reach the door
+- Look down the hallway to see what droids are still in the hall
+  - You need to kill at least one patrol droid on the way out; two is preferable, making it easier to hit level 9 at the right time
+  - If the middle droid is gone, you can Flurry the droid you just jumped to and kill the furthest droid to hit two kills, or just kill the furthest to accept one kill
+  - If the middle droid is present, you should not kill the droid you jumped to and instead try to Force Jump chain the last two droids to kill them
-- Mash Calo's conversation and Force Jump past him
+- Open the door, mash Calo's conversation and Force Jump past him
 - Return to surface in submersible
 - Roland Wann accosts you
-- `Level to 8: STR to 21, Persuade to 11, TI to 10, Disable Droid`
-  - If you don't have level 8 available you may not reach level 9 on time
-  - If you're short, try to ensure you kill some random Sand People with Force Jumps on Tatooine
 - Leave Embassy to get arrested: 2
 - Get banned during the trial:
   - *With Affect Mind:* spam 1; this tries to Force Persuade the judges, getting you banned from Manaan